dojonorth/fun-basics-dojo/README.md

 #### Exercise (OPTIONAL)
 Open CodeboxSpec and un-ignore and make pass the tests.

-This is an optional (read: bit rough) additional exercise to implement a different monad - essentially a list Monad by any other name.
+This is an optional (read: not polished) additional exercise to implement a different monad - essentially a list Monad by any other name.
 You can test drive the whole thing yourself or you can go off of the tests that I've included.
 If you do choose to follow the tests, then be warned that it's a bit more fast and loose than everything that's come thus far.
 It's actually just a piece of code that I salvaged from an earlier version of this dojo and so is a bit rough around the edges.
 Notably, I've left map and flatMap on the instance and I've not implemented any interfaces that define monadic behaviour.

 Additional notes:
 * Depending on the time you have you could implement a list from scratch or piggyback on top of the existing list type.
 If you go for the piggyback option, then don't just delegate to the existing list's map/flatMap methods!
 * This exercise provides more evidence of the limitations of map as compared to flatMap.
 Using only map, there is no way to change the number of elements in a List.
 It is only possible to modify the type or value of the available elements, but the number of elements will remain the same.

-### Sequencing the Heart of the Monad
+### Sequencing - the Heart of the Monad
-The way that this dojo has approached the Codeball, aka Options, has put a lot of emphasis on the 'flatten' operation - the ability for monads to reconcile a level of nesting into a single flat structure.
-Taking this tact, hopefully made for an easier introduction and helped better couch the exercises.
+The way that this dojo has approached the Codeball, aka Option, has put a lot of emphasis on the 'flatten' operation - the ability for monads to reconcile a level of nesting into a single flat structure.
+Taking this tact hopefully made for an easier introduction and helped better couch the exercises.
 It is true that all monads will perform some sort of internal flattening (it's a consequence of the Right identity law) - although they may not actually expose it - however, it'd be a mistake to come away thinking that this is the essence of how to think about them.

 We saw with the ImprovedWildCodemonCaptureSpec exercise how when we make multiple calls to flatMap, they execute each in order and then are flattened out in reverse order once all of the functions have executed.
-This behaviour hints at the defining behaviour that people talk about when they're discussing monads which is actually *their ability to sequence computations*.
+This behaviour hints at the core characteristic that people talk about when they're discussing monads, which is actually *their ability to sequence computations*.
 When you combine monads with flatMap, you're specifying an execution order.
-FlatMap always has to deal with this along with handling some extra complexity that is the defining charcteristic of the particular monad you're dealing with.
+FlatMap always has to deal with this along with handling some extra complexity that is the defining behaviour of the particular monad you're dealing with.
 This extra behaviour is commonly called the monad's 'effect'.
 Examples include:
 * *Option:* The effect is that it models a sequence of operations that may fail.
 * *Future:* The effect is that the operations may be executed asyncronously in different computational contexts.
 * *Reader*: The effect is that a provided parameter is made available to all the operations.

 #### Take Home
-* A monad is a value in context that provides methods to convert a value into a monad - usually called 'pure' - and that allows a function to be to the value applied that itself returns a monad - usually called 'flatMap'.
+* A monad has two defining methods.
+The first converts a value into a monad - usually called 'pure'.
+The second allows a function that itself returns a monad to be to applied - usually called 'flatMap'.
 * As monads are also functors 'map' will also be available.
 * A monad must adhere to three laws: Left Identity, Right Identity and Associativity.
-* Ultimately, monads are just the sum of the interface and the monad laws, but the implications these laws is hard to reason about and leads to them instead being associated wth other simpler abstractions, the most common being the emphasis on them as a tool for sequencing operation.
+* Ultimately, monads are just the sum of the interface and the monad laws, but the implications these laws are hard to reason about and leads to the adaption of simpler abstractions, the most common being the emphasis on them as a tool for sequencing operations.
 * Combining monads with flatMap defines sequencing and introduces some additional effect that is the particular monad's defining characteristic.

 #### Exercise (OPTIONAL)